 About Eric Garcia-March

-NYC based professional photographer shooting worldwide, specializing in striking imagery and conceptual narratives that push the limits.
+New York City based fashion and portrait photographer, Eric Garcia-March, specializes in striking imagery and conceptual narratives that push the limits.
 Eric’s images are deep, contrasting and carry a high production value.
 His international client base includes advertising agencies, fashion houses, editorial publications, luxury brands and entertainment industry contacts.

 2019 - Artist's Perspective Personal Work Exhibition - American Photographic Artists Chicago

 2018 - 3rd Place - Black and White Spider Awards